dyts11/deepretrieval/experiments.md

 - **Not immediately dangerous**: Unlike experiment 1, these are manageable magnitudes

 #### Conclusion:
 Experiment 2 successfully solved the stability issues but at the cost of learning effectiveness.
-The 10x learning rate reduction created a **stable but under-performing training regime**.
+The 10x learning rate reduction created aC **stable but under-performing training regime**.

 **Key Finding**: Need to find the optimal learning rate between 1e-6 (too conservative) and 1e-5 (too aggressive).